CGCookie/blender-addon-updater/README.md

 4) Edit the according fields in the register function of the `addon_updater_ops.py` file.
 See the documentation below on these options, but at the bare minimum set the GitHub username and repository.
   - Note that many of the settings are assigned in the `addon_updater_ops.py: register()` function to avoid having excess updater-related code in the addon's `__init__.py:register()` function, however because the updater module is shared across the addon, these settings could be made in either place.
+  - If using Gitlab or Bitbucket, then you must also assign the according engine value, the rest is the same setup.

 5) To get the updater UI in the preferences draw panel and show all settings, add the line `addon_updater_ops.update_settings_ui(self,context)` to the end of the preferences class draw function.
   - Be sure to import the Operator File if preferences are defined in a file other than the addon's `__init__.py` where already imported, e.g. via `from . import addon_updater_ops` like before